-In addition, the Foundation solicits contributions to its endowment that are to benefit the orthopaedic partners and other organizations.
-These contributions are recorded as permanently restricted contributions of the Foundation, and the earnings are allocated to the beneficiary organization annually.
+In addition, the Foundation solicits contributions to its endowment that are to benefit the orthopaedic partners and other Foundations.
+These contributions are recorded as permanently restricted contributions of the Foundation, and the earnings are allocated to the beneficiary Foundation annually.